 When are unclaimed property reports due?
 This is a fairly common question asked by holders that are new to the escheat reporting process, or not as well versed in the intricacies of escheatment reporting.
-Fortunately, Keane has provided answers to some of the most frequently asked escheat reporting questions to help your organization survive the upcoming fall reporting season.
+Fortunately, Keane has provided answers to some of the most frequently asked escheat reporting questions (and a running clock) to help your organization survive the upcoming fall reporting season.

 Q: When are unclaimed property reports due?

 A smaller set of states has a spring reporting season, with reports due between March and May.
 Certain states go one step further by designating different due dates for specific property types.
 And as if that wasn’t confusing enough, California utilizes its own unique process that is entirely different than any other jurisdiction.

 Q: Who must file unclaimed property reports?

-A: The simple answer— any business, public or private, for-profit or non-profit, in possession of unclaimed property (assets left dormant and owed to another ) must file annual escheat reports.
+A: The simple answer is that any business, public or private, for-profit or non-profit, in possession of unclaimed property (assets left dormant and owed to another) must file annual escheat reports.
 No matter the industry, any holder of abandoned assets has a responsibility for filing the required annual unclaimed property reports.

 Q: What are common types of unclaimed property?